 - ✓ No Guaranteed Incentive Awards.
-We generally do not provide guaranteed incentive awards to any of our NEOs.
-In connection with the commencement of the employment of our current Chief Financial Officer, Ms. Mellet, and as an inducement to join the Company, we agreed to provide her a minimum annual incentive bonus for 2021 and 2022.
-Thereafter, her annual incentive awards will be entirely discretionary, as is the case for all of our other NEOs. - ✓ No Change in Base Salaries.
+We generally do not provide guaranteed incentive awards to any of our NEOs, except in limited circumstances such as commencement of employment or assumption of significant new responsibilities. - ✓ No Change in Base Salaries.
 We have not increased base salaries for our NEOs since they became executive officers, and base salary continues to represent a relatively small share of their total annual compensation. - ✓ Performance Drives Changes in Pay.
 Compensation is linked to the performance of Evercore and our executives' individual performance, which motivates our executive leadership to conduct the business in a manner that produces superior results over the long term.
-For example: - In 2021, we achieved Adjusted Net Revenues\ of \$3.32 billion, an increase of 43% from our 2020 results.
-Our Adjusted EPS\ for 2021 was \$17.50 and our Adjusted Net Income\ was \$843.2 million, an increase of 82% and 83%, respectively, from our 2020 results. - By comparison, the annual incentive awards granted to each our then Co-Chief Executive Officers for 2021 increased by \$2.5 million, an increase of 29% from their 2020 annual incentive awards.